 Many (especially youth) use foul language because it puts them with the "in crowd"; it makes them feel more accepted by their peers.
-But remember, our goal is not to please others; our goal is to please God (Galatians 1:10).
-The Lord is looking for some young people who willing to go against the crowd and stand up for what's right.
-Any takers out there?
+But remember, the goal is not to please others; the goal is to please God (Galatians 1:10).
+The Lord is looking for young people willing to go against the crowd and stand for what's right.
 Others use foul language to add emphasis to what they've said.
-Some feel like they can get their point across better if they "cuss" (football coaches come to mind).
+Some feel they can get their point across better if they "cuss" (football coaches come to mind).
 The Oxford English Dictionary contains 295,000 words, with over 600,000 different word forms.
 I believe we can find a word in there somewhere to give the needed emphasis, without resorting to foul language.